BetterCollective/BCVVV/README.md

 Be aware that 'existing site' refer to a site that is already hosted on Plesk that you want to develop on, and 'new site' refer to a site that is NOT already Plesk, however, that you want to add.

-This util is not meant as a configuration manager, however, as a guideline and a place to start.
+This util is not meant as a configuration manager, but as a guideline and a place to get started.

 ## Prerequisities